SysMednet/SNUG/README.md

 | drug n | target 1;target 2; ... ;target n; ... |
 | ... | ... |

-Notie that the targets of each drug should be separated by a `;`
+Note: The targets for each drug should be separated by `;`.

 # Basic Usage

-The demo folder contains a subset of the datasets required to run the example workflow.
+The demo dataset is a small example for testing the workflow and does not represent the complete dataset used in the manuscript.

 ### Step 1: single-sample networks (SINs) construction